kdeloach/kdeloach.github.io/archive/books-2020.md

 ---
 title: Books 2020
-slug: books-2020
 date: 2021-02-04
-last_modified: 2022-01-15
-summary: >
+templates: [templates/base.html, templates/page.html]
+---

 I read 27 books in 2020.
 Mostly science fiction, followed by software development, and productivity.
 Here's a brief summary of the top 3 books I read this year as well as the full list.
----

-{{< param summary >}}

 ## Highlights